Showing posts with label donation theory. Show all posts

 1. Felicity is Spirit-authored, not humanly achieved.

-2. A theological utterance is felicitous when the Spirit authorizes it to bear the donated referent.
+2. A theological utterance is felicitous when the Spirit authorizes it to stand as faithful speech under the Word.”

 3. Felicity unites presence, donation, and truth, completing the semantic-ontological structure of theological meaning.